rabiul-ju/BloodMateFontEnd/README.md

 # BloodMateFontEnd
-Basically making an app with the angularJS1.x fromt the very begining.
+Basically making an app with the angularJS1.x from the very begining.